PhinehasNarh/File-Intergrity-Model/README.md

 ##  Overview

 Welcome to the **File Integrity Monitoring Tool**!
 This little Python application is your best buddy for keeping an eye on your precious files.
-Think of it as your personal watchdog, sniffing out any changes in specified directories and giving you a heads-up when something goes awry.
+Think of it as your personal watchdog, sniffing out any changes in specified directories and giving you a heads-up when something goes wrong.
 Whether files are modified, created, or deleted, this tool has got your back with real-time notifications and a handy logbook for all the action!

 ##  Key Features